jakeramaer/slime-simulator-2024/README.md

 Slime molds are fascinating single-celled organisms that can solve complex problems such as finding the shortest path in a maze or optimizing networks.
 The slime mold adapts its body plan in response to environmental stimuli like nutrient attractants, repellents, and hazards during its growth and foraging activities.

+## Features

+- Real-time simulation of slime mold behavior
+- Visual representation of particle trails and sensor areas
+- Adjustable parameters for sensitivity, decay rate, and more
+- Interactive controls for adding particles, resetting the simulation, and toggling views

 ## Inner Workings of Each Particle

 Each particle in the slime simulator represents an agent that mimics the behavior of a slime mold.
 The movement and interaction of these particles are influenced by several factors: